Trump sees Iranian crackdown easing, Tehran denies man to be executed

 Follow topic:

-Iranian state media on Thursday reported that a 26-year-old man arrested during the protests in the city of Karaj would not be given the death sentence, after a rights group reported earlier this week that he was due to be executed on Wednesday.
+After Iran's foreign minister said Iran had "no plan" to hang people, Iranian state media on Thursday reported that a 26-year-old man arrested during protests in the city of Karaj would not be given the death sentence.

+Rights organisation Hengaw, which reported earlier this week that Erfan Soltani was due to be executed on Wednesday, said a previously communicated order for his execution had been postponed, citing his relatives.

+In a social media post on Thursday, Trump responded to a news report that an Iranian protester was no longer being sentenced to death, writing: "This is good news.
+Hopefully, it will continue!"

+Iranian state media said that while Soltani was being charged with colluding against "internal security and propaganda activities against the regime", the death penalty does not apply to such charges.

-Trump's comments at the White House on Wednesday led oil prices to retreat from multi-month highs and gold eased from a record peak on Thursday.
+Trump's comments on Wednesday led oil prices to retreat from multi-month highs and gold eased from a record peak on Thursday.
+Trump has repeatedly threatened to intervene on behalf of protesters in Iran, where the clerical establishment has cracked down hard on nationwide unrest since December 28.

-Trump's comments came after fears grew in the Middle East that Washington could launch strikes, following his repeated threats to intervene on behalf of Iranian protesters.
-Trump did not rule out possible U.S. military action, however.

-In separate comments, Trump told Reuters in an exclusive interview that Iranian opposition figure Reza Pahlavi "seems very nice" but expressed uncertainty over whether Pahlavi would be able to muster support within Iran to eventually take over.

-The clerical establishment has cracked down hard on one of the biggest challenges to its rule since the 1979 Islamic Revolution.
-More than 2,500 people have been reported killed in the unrest that spiralled out of protests over soaring prices.

-People that Reuters have reached inside the country said the protests appear to have abated since Monday.
+People inside the country, reached by Reuters on Wednesday and Thursday, said the protests appear to have abated since Monday.
 Information flows have been hampered by an internet blackout for a week.

+Tensions had escalated on Wednesday, with Iran saying it had warned neighbours it would hit American bases in the region in the event of U.S. strikes, and a U.S. official saying the United States was withdrawing some personnel from bases in the region.

 Trump, speaking at the White House, said he has been told that killings in the crackdown were subsiding.
 Asked who told him that the killings had stopped, Trump described them as "very important sources on the other side."